 Application Deadlines for MFA in Studio Art, MA in Art History and MA in Education

-The Ernest G. Welch School of Art & Design at Georgia State University features an internationally active faculty and a rigorous curriculum that prepares students for professional careers in art and design.
+The Ernest G. Welch School of Art & Design, of the College of the Arts at Georgia State University, features an internationally active faculty and a rigorous curriculum that prepares students for professional careers in art and design.
 The programs foster critical thinking and dynamic artistic production within an interdisciplinary environment.
-The school offers an MA in Art History, MA in Education and an MFA in Studio Art with concentrations in Ceramics, Drawing and Painting, Graphic Design, Interior Design, Photography, Printmaking, Sculpture and Textiles.
+The school offers an MA in Art History, MA in Art Education, MAT and MAEd in Art Education, and an MFA in Studio Art with concentrations in Ceramics, Drawing and Painting, Graphic Design, Interior Design, Photography, Printmaking, Sculpture, and Textiles.

 Art Fair Participation

-As a signature real world experience, third year MFA candidates are exposed to international art fairs.
-This will be the sixth consecutive year for the MFA program to be featured at Aqua Art Miami, and supported with an exhibition catalog authored by art history graduates, and guest essayist Sarah Workneh, Co-Director of Skowhegan School of Painting and Sculpture.
-This unique opportunity yields career-building experience from curator and collector networking to exhibition leads, as well as art fair planning, management and direct sales.
-Click here a for our Aqua 2016 program.
+As a signature, professional experience, third year MFA candidates are exposed to international art fairs, given the opportunity to travel and exhibit.
+This will be the seventh consecutive year for the MFA program to be featured at Aqua Art Miami, and supported with an exhibition catalog authored by a guest essayist, artist Julian Hoeber.
+This unique opportunity yields career-building experience from curator and collector networking, exhibition leads, as well as art fair planning, management, and direct sales Click here a for our Aqua 2016 program.

 Welch Visiting Artist and Scholar Lecture Series

-The lecture series provide students with access to a diverse mix of renowned artists and scholars encouraging artistic discourse and leading studio critiques and workshops.
-Among the visiting artists include Wafaa Bilal, Sonya Clark, Stanley Wolukau-Wanambwa, Nicole Eisenman, Amanda Ross-Ho, Chris Wiley, The Propeller Group, Jaap Blonk, Art Werger and Bethany Collins, among others.
+The year-round calendar of lectures provides students with access to a diverse mix of renowned artists and scholars encouraging artistic discourse, and leading studio critiques and workshops.
+Among the visiting artists include Paul Mpagi Sepuya, Wafaa Bilal, Julian Hoeber, Marlene McCarty, Mark Scala, Stanley Wolukau-Wanambwa, Nicole Eisenman, Amanda Ross-Ho, Chris Wiley, The Propeller Group, Jaap Blonk, Art Werger and Bethany Collins, among others.
+Visit here for this year’s calendar.

-The Welch Galleries support the curriculum by curating regional, national and international art exhibitions and providing a venue for solo thesis exhibitions.
+The Welch Galleries support the curriculum by curating regional, national, and international art exhibitions throughout the year, while providing a venue for thesis exhibitions.
 The galleries host presentations and panel discussions, providing students with personal access to professional artists and scholars.
-Additional art venues include the student-run Cage Space, Gallery 650, and the Edgewood Sculpture Studio for critiques, artist talks and informal exhibitions.
+Additional art venues include the student-run Cage Space, Gallery 650, and the Edgewood Sculpture Studio for critiques, artist talks, and informal exhibitions.
+Graduating Welch MFA’s also have the opportunity to have solo exhibitions at the Atlanta Office of Cultural Affairs Gallery 72, the municipally owned art gallery located in the heart of downtown.

-Darien Arikoski-Johnson, George Beasley, Jeffrey Boortz, Kimberly Cleveland, Ryan Crooks, Melanie Davenport, John Decker, William Downs, Craig Dongoski, Craig Drennen, Tim Flowers, Nancy Floyd, Jill Frank, Ralph Gilbert, Maria Gindhart, Glenn Gunhouse, Dawn Haynie, Kevin Hsieh, Jess Jones, Pam Longobardi, Melody Milbrandt, Joe Peragine, Susan Richmond, Jason Snape, Ruth Stanford, Matthew Sugarman, Constance Thalken, Elizabeth Throop, Christina West, Michael White, and Mike Wsol.
+Darien Arikoski-Johnson, George Beasley, Jeffrey Boortz, Kimberly Cleveland, Ryan Crooks, Melanie Davenport, William Downs, Craig Dongoski, Craig Drennen, Tim Flowers, Nancy Floyd, Jill Frank, Ralph Gilbert, Maria Gindhart, Glenn Gunhouse, Dawn Haynie, Kevin Hsieh, Jess Jones, Pam Longobardi, Melody Milbrandt, Joe Peragine, Susan Richmond, Jason Snape, Ruth Stanford, Matthew Sugarman, Constance Thalken, Elizabeth Throop, Christina West, and Michael White

 Georgia State University is located in downtown Atlanta within a diverse and vibrant urban setting.
 The campus is in proximity to prestigious art institutions such as the High Museum of Art, Atlanta Contemporary and MOCA GA, as well as a solid network of commercial galleries, alternative spaces and grassroots artist organizations including, such as WonderRoot, Flux Projects, Forward Arts Foundation, Elevate Atlanta, and The Goat Farm, etc.